-branching-ratio errors.
-In [16], two solutions are given but no uncertainties for branching ratios.
-The overall star ratings are based on the evidence for the resonances in the new analyses as well as their consistency including also the results of earlier analyses given in [19].
+The star ratings of Λ and Σ resonances given in our earlier editions, and the new results from the Kent, ANL-Osaka and BnGa groups were used to update the star rating of the hyperon resonances.
+In [19], the overall star rating is directly estimated, for [11] we estimate the star rating from the branching-ratio uncertainties.
+In [12], two solutions are given but no uncertainties for branching ratios.
+The overall star ratings are based on the evidence for the resonances in the new analyses as well as their consistency including also the results of earlier analyses given in [20].
+For further details see also [15].